dravila-sl/Research-Data-Management-Framework/DataStroage_how-to-write-readme.md

    |- Analysis
 </pre>

-In this README file, it could describe the content in each folder, objectives of the research, what is required for intepreting the data, who to contact for questions and so on.
+In this README file, it could describe the content in each folder, the research objectives, required information for the intepretation and [reuse]() of the data, who to contact for questions and so on.

-You could also create a README file for a lower level directory, for example:
+You could also create a README file for a lower-level directory, for example:

 <pre>
  Project_A